Samuel Guichenon: Life

 He displeased the House of Savoy by disputing traditional chroniclers and disproving its hereditary rights to several lost territories such as Geneva and Cyprus.
 He clarified certain obscure points in its history and revealed some well-kept secrets, which led to many polemical disputes with other historians.
 Finally, under pressure, he recognized the House's traditional claim to Saxon origins and a dynastic link with the Holy Roman Emperor and endorsed the Duke of Savoy's policy of regional expansion towards Italy and of renouncing its claims to lands in western Europe which were too difficult to capture or hold onto due to French pressure.

-In 1658 Louis XIV of France ennobled Guichenon and made him official historian of France.
+In 1658 Louis XIV ennobled Guichenon and made him official historian of France.
 His Histoire généalogique de la Royale Maison de Savoie was published in Lyon in 1660 and presented to Christine of France - it marked the start of a new age in history-writing in which research was founded on the authenticity of sources and rational study.
 He was awarded the Cross of Saint Maurice.
 Never published, his last work was Le Soleil en son apogée, a panegyric of Christine, edited during the last months of his life.
 He is buried in the église des Jacobins at Bourg-en-Bresse.
 He was highly thought of until the end of the 18th century.